 FRIDA should make the 'conflict of interest' policy more transparent to young feminist community members.
 FRIDA needs to ensure that this process is clear for the groups applying, advisory members and board members, as well as how we navigate important values within the grantmaking process and how applicants can share any inconsistencies they notice.

 Addressing the Accessibility of the System

 In the Voting Stage, applicants get to read anonymized summaries from other applications in their geographic and thematic context.
 Applicants have sometimes requested the opportunity to learn more about the peer feminist collectives in their voting groups, connect with them and visit their social media pages before voting.
 However, we intentionally anonymize the summaries to minimize any non-alignment, bias or safety concerns that collectives might have.
 It also provides an extra safety layer for groups whose organizing might put them at risk, without leaving them out of opportunities to connect and learn from other feminist collectives.
 We also encourage groups to reach out to FRIDA in case they have any security concerns, and we ensure that there are conditions in place for them to participate.
 Many of the groups who apply are newly established and might not have materials to present yet, while others might have a strong online presence that represents their work well.
-Access to information can influence the voting and decision-making process, and put some groups, such as those with less published materials, at disadvantage, which is another reason we anonymize.
-However, there may be ways to add more information to guide groups in their voting process without putting applicants at risk or disadvantage.
+Access to information can influence the voting and decision-making process, and put some groups, such as those with less published materials, at disadvantage, which is another reason we anonymize the summariess.
+However, FRIDA will explore mechanisms to add more information to guide groups in their voting process without putting applicants at risk or disadvantage.